 "We're real excited about this," slithered one senior Ford manager we spoke to, "The Jag-war movie is gonna be real moving.
 It's the story of Bill Lion, a brave ex-USAF war hero from Wisconsin, who returns to his family farm and realises he can use the natural resources of wood from his forest and leather from his cattle to make a premium automobile.
 You can't put a price on that sorta heritage."

-Land Rover: A New Frontier," our insider reports, "It's about a pair of brothers growing up.
+The Land Rover film promises to be equally awful: "The second movie is called Land Rover: A New Frontier," our insider reports, "It's about a pair of brothers growing up.
 They're good kids, sure, but they terrorise their neighbourhood in Birmingham, Alabama.
 Then a chance meeting with a mysterious knight, Lord Stokes, leads them to create a premium SUV.
 Using their crazy contraption they conquer the Wild West and save their long lost sister, played by Neve Campbell."

-Aluminum Horizon: The Aston Martin Story.
+The final part of the triumvate of toss will be Aluminum Horizon: The Aston Martin Story.
 "This is the real epic," simpers our Blue Oval blabbermouth, "Davey Brown, a blue eyed boy from California, makes an amazing discovery: aluminum!
 The folks say he's crazy, but he perseveres with his vision: to make a premium sports car.
 From aluminum!
 He does and he uses it to win the Indy 500 and also something called the Lemons 24.
 Whatever the hell that is."
 Spies in Hollywood suggest that the young Brown could be played by Leonardo Di Caprio, whilst in later years he will be portrayed by Paul Newman.
 Or, if he's busy, John Goodman.
 But it's not all depressingly piss-poor news for British film-goers: the part of Victor Gauntlet will be taken by David Suchet.

 PAG: The Movie will be directed by Hollywood hot shot Spunk Weaselhammer whose work includes Hawking!
 Robot With A Heart and The Diary of Anne Frank: On Ice.